jahrik/homelab-ark/GHOST_README.md

 ![jenkins_github_plugin.png](https://github.com/jahrik/homelab-ark/raw/master/images/jenkins_github_plugin.png)

-Created a NAT rule to forward traffic hitting port 8080 on the Public WAN (123.123.123.123) and redirect it to the docker host private ip (192.168.123.123), so it hits the Jenkins Master at port 8080.
+Created a NAT rule to forward traffic hitting port 8080 on the Public WAN (123.123.123.123) and redirect it to the Docker host private ip (192.168.123.123), so it hits the Jenkins Master at port 8080.

 ![jenkins_pfsense_nat.png](https://github.com/jahrik/homelab-ark/raw/master/images/jenkins_pfsense_nat.png)

-If this is something you'd like to try and keep internal and private to your homelab, you can easily bring up a bitbucket server running in docker swarm, that will give you all the same functionality of github and remain free for up to 5 users.
-Here is a stack file to bring up a bitbucket server in docker swarm.
-Deploy it and log in with your atlassian account or create a new one.
+If this is something you'd like to try and keep internal and private to your homelab, you can easily bring up a Bitbucket server running in Docker swarm, that will give you all the same functionality of Github and remain free for up to 5 users.
+Here is a stack file to bring up a Bitbucket server in Docker swarm.
+Deploy it and log in with your Atlassian account or create a new one.

 **bitbucket-stack.yml**